 Adding to our concerns is the fact that the EU is not a reciprocal market.
 U.S. apples have extremely limited access to the market due to the EU’s hazard-based pesticide policies – which the United States and many other countries have argued represent an “unnecessary and inappropriate” divergence from science-based risk assessments.
 Bottom line: If we don’t have access to their market they should not be given expedited access to ours.

-In Fiscal Year 2020, the apple industry received more than $5 million in export market development funds from the Department of Agriculture’s Market Access Program (MAP).
+In FY 2022, the apple industry received nearly $6 million in export market development funds from the USDA’s Market Access Program (MAP).
 These funds

 Since this program’s inception in 1986, the U.S. apple industry has expanded fresh apple exports by nearly 150 percent, due in large part to the overseas promotions made possible by MAP.
 U.S. fresh apple exports average about $1 billion annually.